CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 1. Select the queue the application creates **(3)** and you can view the sent messages and monitor what the application is doing.

      ![](./media/lab7-e3-27.png)

+## Summary

+In this lab, you:

+- Created the required Azure Queue Storage resources using the Azure CLI

+- Assigned yourself the Storage Queue Data Contributor role to enable queue operations

+- Built and configured a .NET console application to interact with Azure Queue Storage

+- Sent and listed messages using the Azure.Storage.Queues SDK

+- Updated an existing message and verified the changes

+- Deleted messages and removed the queue to clean up your environment

+## You have successfully completed the lab.